Scroll Compressor Pump Down, Megohm Test & Fusite Terminals

 The answer is not really simple AT ALL but the summary is that under certain circumstances vacuum increases the likelihood of arcing and scroll compressor terminals inside the compressor happen to be one of those circumstances.

 First thing to remember is that while electrons do travel through matter, electromagnetic fields do not require matter to exist and in either case.. we are incapable of achieving a perfect vacuum so no matter how deep we pull a vacuum, some molecules are still present.

-I’ve some some techs attribute this to the corona discharge effect which can occur due to the ionization of particles around a high voltage conductor.
-I really don’t see this as being the answer both because the voltages applied are not THAT high and corona discharge is not a arc or a short in the traditional sense, just a “loss” to the environment around the conductor and a pretty cool looking light (as well a decent Mexican beer).
+I’ve heard some techs attribute this to the corona discharge effect which can occur due to the ionization of particles around a high voltage conductor.
+I really don’t see this as being the answer both because the voltages applied are not THAT high and corona discharge is not an arc or a short in the traditional sense, just a “loss” to the environment around the conductor and a pretty cool looking light (as well a decent Mexican beer).